How AWS SQS Visibility Timeout Caused the Same Order to Be Processed 847 Times

 NumberOfMessagesSent.
 Anything over 1.05 (5% tolerance for legitimate retries)

 - SQS visibility timeout is a hard deadline, not a suggestion.
-Treat it like a maximum processing budget.
-If you can't guarantee completion within it, you must use heartbeats.
-Rule of thumb: set initial timeout to 2× your p50 latency; extend via heartbeat for anything longer.
+Treat it as a maximum processing budget.
+If you can't guarantee completion within it, use heartbeats.
+Rule of thumb: set initial timeout to 2x your p50 latency; extend via heartbeat for anything longer.

 -

 INSERT ...
 ON CONFLICT DO NOTHINGand checkrowCount.
-If it's 0, another worker already claimed this work. - At-least-once delivery requires true idempotency, not just a guard clause.
-"We have idempotency keys" is only true if the write that sets the key and the side effect it guards are in the same atomic operation — or protected by a distributed lock.
+If it's 0, another worker already claimed the work. - At-least-once delivery requires true idempotency, not a guard clause.
+"We have idempotency keys" is only true if the write that sets the key and the side effect it guards are in the same atomic operation, or protected by a distributed lock.

-- Configuration values drift away from reality silently.
-That 30-second timeout was set when the pipeline took 10 seconds.
+- Config values drift away from reality silently.
+Our 30-second timeout was set when the pipeline took 10 seconds.
 Nobody re-examined it as we added fraud checks, email confirmations, and retry logic.
-Add latency budget reviews to your architecture change process, not just code review.
+Put latency budget reviews into your architecture change process, not just code review.

 -

-Stripe-level idempotency is a last resort, not first-line defense.
+Stripe-level idempotency is a last resort.
+We added

-idempotency_keyto our Stripe calls as a third layer.
+idempotency_keyto Stripe calls as a third layer.
 Stripe deduplicates identical keys within 24 hours.
-But don't rely on your payment provider to catch what your architecture should have prevented.
+Don't rely on your payment provider to catch what your architecture should have prevented.